Kapral67/FamilyDirectory/README.md

     4. Now, deploy the `FamilyDirectoryApiGatewayStack`

-    5. Now is a good time to use `AdminClient` to call **TOOLKIT_CLEANER** as well as prefill your FamilyDirectory with members
+    5. Now is a good time to use `AdminClient` to prefill your FamilyDirectory with members

-        - **TOOLKIT_CLEANER** will free up unused S3 CDK assets reducing cost of your FamilyDirectory

-            - It is good practice to use **TOOLKIT_CLEANER** after all CDK deployments

     6. Finally, we need to enable Production Access to SES